abap2UI5/docs/docs/development/model.md

 ---
 # Model

-There are three ways to exchange data with the frontend in abap2UI5.
+In abap2UI5, there are three ways to exchange data with the frontend.

 #### One-Way Binding

-When you need to display data on the frontend without allowing any changes, use one-way binding.
-The `client->_bind` method sends the data to the frontend and connects it to the view:
+Use one-way binding when you need to display data on the frontend without allowing changes.
+The `client->_bind` method sends data to the frontend and connects it to the view:

 ```abap
 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.